yang-hrb/openai-cs-agents-demo/README.md

 ### Run the app

-You can either run the backend independently if you want to use a separate UI, or run both the UI and backend at the same time.
+You can run the FastAPI backend by itself, or launch the full stack via the Next.js workspace scripts.

 #### Run the backend independently